The Uncomfortable Pregnancy Symptom Nobody Talks About

-Let's start with what a hemorrhoid is, and we'll make it quick because it's not pleasant.
-Also known as "piles," hemorrhoids are basically swollen veins in your anus and rectum, that cause a whole bunch of uncomfortable symptoms, like pain, itching around the anus, and blood in your stool, according to the Mayo Clinic.
-Hemorrhoids can either occur inside your rectum or outside your anus, and the position usually determines the severity of your symptoms and ultimately the treatment.
+Let's start with what a haemorrhoid is, and we'll make it quick because it's not pleasant.
+Also known as "piles," haemorrhoids are basically swollen veins in your anus and rectum, that cause a whole bunch of uncomfortable symptoms, like pain, itching around the anus, and blood in your stool, according to the Mayo Clinic.
+Haemorrhoids can either occur inside your rectum or outside your anus, and the position usually determines the severity of your symptoms and ultimately the treatment.
 Fun, right?

 Advertisement

-The reason pregnant people tend to get hemorrhoids more often has to do with the fact that there is "increased pressure from the growing uterus and baby," explains Fahimeh Sasan, DO, assistant professor of obstetrics, gynecology, and reproductive science at the Icahn School of Medicine at Mount Sinai.
+The reason pregnant people tend to get haemorrhoids more often has to do with the fact that there is "increased pressure from the growing uterus and baby," explains Fahimeh Sasan, DO, assistant professor of obstetrics, gynaecology, and reproductive science at the Icahn School of Medicine at Mount Sinai.
 Constipation is also extremely common when you're pregnant, because higher progesterone levels can slow down the digestive system.
-And if you're spending a lot of time on the toilet attempting to pass a bowel movement, you might end up with hemorrhoids.
+And if you're spending a lot of time on the toilet attempting to pass a bowel movement, you might end up with haemorrhoids.

 To manage the pain and itching, your doctor will likely recommend using Preparation H, which is an OTC cream, wipe, or suppository that helps to open up your veins and allow blood to flow freely through the area, Dr. Sasan says.
 (While these remedies are available at your pharmacy, it's important to consult your doctor before using them, especially if you're pregnant.)